The project manager will be the primary liaison to the PI in the management and execution of the funded federal research grant.

-Bachelor's degree or equivalent in education and experience, plus four years of relevant experience.
-Expert knowledge of Microsoft Office Suite, Cognos and project management.
-Master's degree preferred (MBA, MHA, MPH)
+Requires a Bachelor's degree or equivalent in education and experience, plus three years of related experience.

 Equal Opportunity Employer / Disability / Veteran